 OLPX INVESTOR NOTICE: Robbins Geller Rudman & Dowd LLP Announces that Olaplex Holdings, Inc. Investors with Substantial Losses Have Opportunity to Lead Class Action Lawsuit

-/EIN News/ -- SAN DIEGO, Dec.
-10, 2022 (GLOBE NEWSWIRE) -- The law firm of Robbins Geller Rudman & Dowd LLP announces that purchasers or acquirers of Olaplex Holdings, Inc. (NASDAQ: OLPX) common stock pursuant and/or traceable to Olaplex’s initial public offering conducted on or around September 30, 2021 (the “IPO”) have until January 17, 2023 to seek appointment as lead plaintiff.
+SAN DIEGO, Dec.
+10, 2022 (GLOBE NEWSWIRE) -- The law firm of Robbins Geller Rudman & Dowd LLP announces that purchasers or acquirers of Olaplex Holdings, Inc. OLPX common stock pursuant and/or traceable to Olaplex's initial public offering conducted on or around September 30, 2021 (the "IPO") have until January 17, 2023 to seek appointment as lead plaintiff.
 Captioned Lilien v.
 Olaplex Holdings, Inc., No. 22-cv-08395 (C.D.
 Cal.), the Olaplex class action lawsuit charges Olaplex and certain of its top executives and directors with violations of the Securities Act of 1933.

 If you suffered substantial losses and wish to serve as lead plaintiff of the Olaplex class action lawsuit, please provide your information here: